christiandeange/aaraar/docs/packaging.md

     ```groovy
     aaraar {
-      setApiJarProcessorFactory("com.example.gradle.MyApiJarProcessorFactory")
+      addPostProcessorFactory("com.example.gradle.ClassLoggingProcessorFactory")
     }
     ```

-The factory interface is very straightforward and only defines a `create()` method for you to implement:
+Processors are executed in the order they are registered.
+The factory interface is very straightforward and only defines a `create()` method for you to implement.
+This method should return an instance of your custom `ArtifactArchiveProcessor` implementation that will be executed on the merged archive.

 === "Kotlin"

     ```kotlin
-    class MyApiJarProcessorFactory : ApiJarProcessor.Factory {
+    class ClassLoggingProcessor : ArtifactArchiveProcessor {
-      override fun create(): ApiJarProcessor {
+        override fun process(archive: ArtifactArchive): ArtifactArchive {
+            println("Merged archive contains: ${archive.classes.archive.count()} classes.")
-        return MyApiJarProcessor()
+            return archive
         }
     }
     ```

 === "Groovy"

     ```groovy
-    class MyApiJarProcessorFactory implements ApiJarProcessor.Factory {
+    class ClassLoggingProcessor implements ArtifactArchiveProcessor {
         @Override
-      ApiJarProcessor create() {
+        ArtifactArchive process(@NotNull ArtifactArchive archive) {
+            println "Merged archive contains: ${archive.classes.archive.size()} classes."
-        return new MyApiJarProcessor()
+            return archive
         }
     }
     ```

+### API Jar for Android Libraries

+The `api.jar` file is an optional element inside an aar archive that helps developers using the library understand its exposed classes, methods, and functionalities.
+When this file exists in an aar, it will be used it as the source of truth for which members can be referenced at compilation time.

+Generating a custom `api.jar` file can be used to hide certain public members from IDE autocomplete, though they can still be referenced and invoked via reflection at runtime as per usual.

+Generating this file begins with registering an `ArtifactArchiveProcessor.Factory` factory to create a subclass of `ApiJarProcessor`.
 The processor implementation is where the `api.jar` transformation occurs.
 When enabled, it is provided with a representation of the current set of classes defined in the merged aar archive, as well as a reference to the merged archive itself.
 While the archive is immutable, the classpath provided is mutable and supports a variety of transformations, including but not limited to:

 - Removing existing classes and class members (constructors, methods, and fields).
 - Defining entirely new classes with custom members.